patch-technology/patch-node/README.md

 // Retrieve a filtered list of projects const type = 'biomass'; // Pass in the project type you'd like to filter by patch.projects.retrieveProjects({ type });

+// Retrieve a filtered list of projects const remainingMassG = 100; // Pass in the minimum available inventory the projects should have patch.projects.retrieveProjects({ remainingMassG });
 ```

 ### Preferences